Bates550/resume/README.md

 Passionate about pushing the boundaries of what can be done in a web browser.

 Strive for excellence, but be pragmatic.
-Don't cut corners, cut scope.
+Don't cut corners: cut scope.
 And NEVER\* speak in absolutes.

 ## Professional Experience